Low oil price won't deter Chevron from new projects in Mexico

 Moshiri sees near-term output gains in Loma Campana in the western portion of Vaca Muerta, as well as Brazil's offshore Papa-Terra field.

-Mexico is implementing a sweeping energy sector reform approved earlier this year that ended the decades-long monopoly of state-owned oil company Pemex [PEMX.UL].
+Mexico is implementing a sweeping energy sector reform approved earlier this year that ended the decades-long monopoly of state-owned oil company Pemex.

 Moshiri said the company will soon purchase geological data in order to better evaluate which fields in Mexico it will seek to bid on when the first blocks are tendered next year.